Liz-Conway/Project-4-Amber/README.md

     - FIX: Bugfix
     - STYLE: Changes to CSS
     - REFACTOR: Where changes are made that do not change the functionality.
+    - DEPLOY: Changes made for deploying the application

 - Git messages will be no longer than 50 characters long.